srebughini/ASALI/GUI/README.md

 * 1D Pseudo-homogeneous plug flow reactor model (PFR)
 * 1D Heterogeneous plug flow reactor model

 First of all, the transport and thermodynamic properties used by Asali in the reactor models are based on [Cantera](https://cantera.org/).
-Therefore the user can select either the `Default transport/thermodynamic properties` or `Load CANTERA kinetic/properties file` to performe a detailed simulations of catalytic reactors.
-However, since in most of the engineering problems, the transport and thermodynamic properties are considered constant, Asali allows users implement their own constant transport and thermodynamic properties.
-To enable this feature choose `User defined constant properties` option in the kinetic scheme window selection.
+Therefore the user can select either the `Use default input file` or `Load Cantera input file` option to performe a detailed simulations of catalytic reactors.
 Secondly, from a kinetic point of view, all reactor models implemented in Asali handle micro-kinetic, user defined kinetic schemes and homogeneous reactions.
 In particular, the micro-kinetic or homogeneous schemes must be written in [Cantera](https://cantera.org/) format.
-Moreover, for those users who want to implement their own reaction rates, Asali has a user-friendly interface allowing them write their own kinetic scheme.
-Finally, the 1D Pseudo-homogeneous plug flow reactor model can be solved in transient and steady state mode, allowing a deep understading and analysis of the reactor behaviour.
+Finally, due to its deeper interaction with [asalipy]https://srebughini.github.io/ASALI/docs/api-python/), Asali can handle user defined kinetic schemes and modeling all those reactors in transient and steady-state conditions.

 # **2. Installation instructions**
 Asali is based on different open-source codes: